GeneralBlockchain/vehicle-logos-dataset/README.md

 ### Sample Dataset

+The sample dataset comes with 34 vehicle classes.
+Each of the classes have 16 images and masks.
+So, a total of 544 images and masks are present in the sample dataset.

 ### Original Dataset

+Our original dataset comes with 34 vehicle classes and a total of 4934 images.
+[Here](https://drive.google.com/file/d/13o10ADNnK9MZf94GlUciy8C1ZWtnZw9_/view?usp=sharing) is a demonstration of the dataset.
 <!--
 • A computer vision dataset of vehicle logo segmentation masks.
 There are 32 logos each with 16 images and masks.